lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * When the authentication credential includes a COSE_Key but is not in a CWT, CRED_x SHALL be an untagged CCS.
 This is how RPKs are encoded, see {{fig-ccs}} for an example.
    * Naked COSE_Keys are thus dressed as CCS when used in EDHOC, in its simplest form by prefixing the COSE_Key with 0xA108A101 (a map with a 'cnf' claim).
 In that case the resulting authentication credential contains no other identity than the public key itself, see {{identities}}.

-An example of a CRED_x is shown below:
+An example of CRED_x is shown below:

 ~~~~~~~~~~~
 {                                              /CCS/